Top Trend for Hair Loss – PRP Therapy

 How Does PRP Therapy Work?

-The treatment is done in our office by Dr. Monte Slater requires preparing a small amount of the patient’s blood.
-The blood is then placed into our centrifuge and spun down into a potent serum (derived from the separation of white and red blood cells, and platelet rich plasma) to help initiate cellular regeneration within your scalp.
+The treatment is done in our office.
+It requires preparing a small amount of the patient’s blood.
+The blood is then placed into our centrifuge and spun down into a potent serum (derived from the separation of white and red blood cells, and platelet-rich plasma) to help initiate cellular regeneration within your scalp.
 Dr. Monte Slater gently administers a local anesthetic to completely numb the scalp treatment area before the PRP procedure.
 The scalp is then injected with PRP, and no general anesthesia is needed.
 The PRP can be administered via a series of injections over the recipient areas of the scalp.
 How a patient responds to the procedure can vary from person to person, and will depend on the intrinsic healing ability of one’s body.
 Individuals receiving PRP therapy can exhibit improvement after about 2 or 3 months and the treatment can be repeated depending on the level of response.
 Dr. Slater determines the exact treatment plan, only after careful diagnosis of the hair loss cause.
 He may suggest combination treatments with hair care products, supplements and hair transplantation.

 AS SEEN ON “THE DOCTORS” PRP & HAIR LOSS